The Beach Boys: Sunflower, Surf's Up, Carl and the Passions, and Holland

-In mid-1970, the Beach Boys hired radio presenter Jack Rieley as their manager.
+In early-1970, the Beach Boys hired radio presenter Jack Rieley as their manager.
 One of his initiatives was to encourage the band to record songs featuring more socially conscious lyrics.
-He also requested the completion of "Surf's Up" and arranged a guest appearance at a Grateful Dead concert at Bill Graham's Fillmore East in April 1971 to foreground the Beach Boys' transition into the counterculture.
-During this time, the group ceased wearing matching uniforms on stage, and Dennis injured his hand, leaving him temporarily unable to play the drums.
-Dennis continued to make occasional appearances at concerts, singing or playing keyboards, and was replaced on drums by the Flame's Ricky Fataar.
+He also requested the completion of Smile track "Surf's Up" and arranged a guest appearance at a Grateful Dead concert at Bill Graham's Fillmore East in April 1971 to foreground the Beach Boys' transition into the counterculture.
+During this time, the group ceased wearing matching uniforms on stage, while Dennis took time to star alongside James Taylor, Laurie Bird, and Warren Oates in the cult film Two-Lane Blacktop, released in 1971.
+In early 1971, David Marks reunited onstage in Boston with the Beach Boys, after which he received an offer from Mike Love to rejoin, which he declined.
 In July, the American music press rated the Beach Boys "the hottest grossing act" in the country, alongside Grand Funk Railroad.
 The band filmed a concert for ABC-TV in Central Park, which aired as Good Vibrations from Central Park on August 19.

-On August 30, the band released Surf's Up, which was moderately successful, reaching the U.S. top 30, a marked improvement over their recent releases.
+On August 30, the band released Surf's Up, which was moderately successful, reaching the US top-thirty, a marked improvement over their recent releases.
 While the record charted, the Beach Boys added to their renewed fame by performing a near-sellout set at Carnegie Hall; their live shows during this era included reworked arrangements of many of their previous songs, with their set lists culling from Pet Sounds and Smile.
 On October 28, the Beach Boys were the featured cover story on that date's issue of Rolling Stone.
 It included the first part of a lengthy two-part interview, titled "The Beach Boys: A California Saga", conducted by Tom Nolan and David Felton.

-Fataar and Blondie Chaplin officially joined the band in early 1972, with Johnston departing shortly thereafter.
-The new line-up released the comparatively unsuccessful Carl and the Passions – "So Tough" in May 1972, followed by Holland in January 1973.
-Reprise felt Holland needed a strong single.
+Early 1972 saw Bruce Johnston leave the band, and the recruitment of two former members of South African band the Flames, guitarist/singer Blondie Chaplin and drummer/singer Ricky Fataar.
+The new line-up released Carl and the Passions – "So Tough" in May 1972.
+The original US release was a double album, the second disc being a reissue of Pet Sounds.
+After the upswing of Surf's Up, Carl and the Passions was relatively unsuccessful in the US, charting at number 50.
+It was more successful in the UK, where it was issued as a single album without Pet Sounds, peaking at number 25.
+The next album, Holland, was released in January 1973.
+Reprise initially rejected the album, feeling it lacked a strong single.
 Following the intervention of Van Dyke Parks, this resulted in the inclusion of "Sail On, Sailor".
 Reprise approved, and the resulting album peaked at number 37.
-Brian's musical children's story, Mount Vernon and Fairway, was included as a bonus EP.
+Brian's musical children's story, Mount Vernon and Fairway, was included with the album as a bonus EP.